1.7 Section 47 Enquiry

 See Protocol between West Mercia Constabulary and Children and Young People’s Services regarding Section 47 Enquiries and Criminal Investigations for the criteria on which single or joint enquiries/investigations are held.

-All contact with the child during Section 47 Enquiries must be conducted under Achieving Best Evidence guidance and staff must:
+All contact with the child during Section 47 Enquiries must be conducted under Achieving Best Evidence (archived) guidance and staff must: